The most important and creative process in weaving a saree is its designing.

-The procurement of raw materials and verifying their usability is the first and a very important step.
+The procurement of raw materials and verifying their usability is the next important step.
 The process starts with the selection of the silk yarn, which is of various qualities and imported from various production centres.
 Raw silk is specially treated for brocades and the process requires considerable patience and labour.
-The cost of raw materials varies depending upon the type of yarn.
+The cost of raw materials varies depending upon the type of yarn and zari chosen.

 In the process of reeling (tying the yarn in a bundle), the threads are separately mounted on the reeling machine, for the warp (tana) the yarn is rolled on a shuttle (dharki).
 The yarn for weft (bana) is firstly mounted on a charka and then rolled on the bobbin.